SK108045/YouTube-Video-Downloader/README.md

 ## Core Architecture

-The application uses a multi-stage processing pipeline to handle video downloads efficiently:
+The application uses a multi-stage processing pipeline to handle video downloads efficiently

 ### Video Processing
 The backend implements a dual-stream approach, separately processing video and audio streams for optimal quality.
 Using youtube-dl-exec, it fetches the highest quality streams available, then uses FFmpeg for combining them with optimized settings: